The World Confederation for Physical Therapy (WCPT) expects its member organisations to:

 Physical therapists contribute to the planning and development of services that address the health needs of the community.

 Physical therapists have a duty and obligation to participate in planning services designed to provide optimum community health.

 Physical therapists are obliged to work toward achieving justice in the provision of health services for all people.

 Codes of practice/conduct — are ethical rules and principles that form an obligatory part of professional practice.
-They may be established by the physical therapy profession or incorporated into national rules and laws.
+They may be established by the physical therapy profession and may be incorporated into national rules and laws.
+2

-Informed consent — is a decision to participate in assessment, treatment or research, taken by a competent individual who has received the necessary information; who has adequately understood the information; and who, after considering the information, has arrived at a decision without having been subjected to coercion, undue influence or inducement, or intimidation.
-Informed consent is based on the principle that competent individuals are entitled to choose freely whether to participate in assessment, treatment or research.
+Informed consent — is a decision to participate in examination/assessment, intervention/treatment or research, taken by a competent individual who has received the necessary information; who has adequately understood the information; and who, after considering the information, has arrived at a decision without having been subjected to coercion, undue influence or inducement, or intimidation.
+Informed consent is based on the principle that competent individuals are entitled to choose freely whether to participate in examination/assessment, intervention/treatment or research.
 Informed consent protects the individual's freedom of choice and respects the individual's autonomy.
-In order to obtain the valid consent of patients for assessment, treatment or participation in research, they must be informed of all potential and significant risks, benefits and likely outcomes of treatment, taking into account their age, emotional state and cognitive ability, to allow valid/informed consent to be given.
+3 In order to obtain the valid consent of patients for examination/assessment, intervention/treatment or participation in research, they must be informed of all potential and significant risks, benefits and likely outcomes of intervention/treatment, taking into account their age, emotional state and cognitive ability, to allow valid/informed consent to be given.
+4, 5

 |Approval, review and related policy information|